-Position title: Assistant Professor
+Position title: Assistant Professor, Department of Integrative Biology

 Phone: (608) 262-3336

-The Wang lab is interested in studying how the brain controls behaviors.
+My lab is interested in studying how the brain controls behaviors.
 Our current focus is to understand sleep.
 Despite being an evolutionarily conserved behavior, sleep remains one of the most intriguing mysteries in biology.
 We use C. elegans as a model system and exploit its advantages (powerful genetics, optical transparency, and a small nervous system with well-defined anatomical connectivity) to understand the molecular, cellular, and circuit mechanisms underlying sleep.
 We take an integrative approach by combining classic molecular and genetic tools with state-of-the-art techniques, such as optogenetics, in vivo live imaging, genome editing, and next generation sequencing.
 In parallel, we also develop novel genetic tools to precisely control transgene expression and manipulate gene activity.